-Identification: The ruffed grouse is a medium-sized, fowl-like game bird best known for its courtship displays and thunderous takeoffs.
-They are distinguished by the dark ruff-like feathers on their neck region.
-Their broad tail is marked with a prominent dark band near the end.
+Description: The ruffed grouse is a medium-sized, fowl-like game bird best known for its courtship displays and thunderous takeoffs.
+It is distinguished by the dark ruff-like feathers on the neck region.
+The broad tail is marked with a prominent dark band near the end.
 Ruffed grouse exhibit two color phases, reddish brown and grayish brown.
 This difference in color is most evident in their tails.
-Gray-phased birds predominate in the northern areas of its range, while red-phased birds predominate to the south.
+Gray-phased birds predominate in the northern areas of their range, while red-phased birds predominate to the south.
 In Connecticut, both color phases are common.

-Reproduction: The breeding season in Connecticut begins in April.
-Males begin drumming, sound created by beating the air with their wings, to advertise their presence to females.
+Life History: The ruffed grouse breeding season begins in April in Connecticut.
+Males begin drumming (a sound created by beating the air with their wings) to advertise their presence to females.
 Other males are also alerted, and during this time considerable strutting and fighting may occur to determine who will breed with the females.

 After breeding, the female is left to nest and raise the young on her own.
-The nest of the grouse is a slight depression scratched out at the base of a tree or rock, or alongside an old log.
-The nest is usually lined with dry grass, leaves, pine needles or other materials available near the nest site.
-The female lays about two eggs every three days.
+The nest is a slight depression scratched out at the base of a tree or rock, or alongside an old log.
+It is usually lined with dry grass, leaves, pine needles, or other materials available near the nest site.
+The female lays about 2 eggs every 3 days.
 After all the eggs (9-14) are laid, she begins incubation, usually a period of 23-24 days that may be lengthened by cold or wet weather or prolonged absences from the nest.
-The natural camouflage of the hen’s coloration and nest makes it almost impossible to spot her while she is nesting.
+The natural camouflage of the hen’s coloration and nest makes it almost impossible to see her while she is sitting on the nest.
 If the nest is destroyed during early incubation, the hen will usually renest.
 Renests are rare if the nest is destroyed late in the incubation process.

-Within a few hours of hatching, the grouse chicks are able to run and scurry about and they can fly at 10-12 days.
-By six weeks of age, the young have well developed plumage and resemble the adult in color.
-The average brood size by fall is about five birds.
+Within a few hours of hatching, the grouse chicks are able to run and scurry about.
+They are able to fly in about 10-12 days.
+By 6 weeks of age, the young have well developed plumage and resemble the adult in color.
+The average brood size by fall is about 5 birds.
 Young chicks are very sensitive to dampness, and a period of rain in late May or early June may affect brood survival.

-In the early fall, many grouse exhibit a dispersal behavior commonly referred to as “crazy flight".
-At this time of year, grouse are often sighted in unusual habitats or are victims of collisions with trees, cars, houses, etc. This strong urge to disperse is largely exhibited by young birds, whereas adults tend to remain within the previous year’s home range.
+In early fall, many grouse exhibit a dispersal behavior commonly referred to as “crazy flight.”
+At this time of year, grouse are often seen in unusual habitats or are victims of collisions with trees, cars, houses, etc. This strong urge to disperse is largely exhibited by young birds, whereas adults tend to remain within the previous year’s home range.

 Evergreen trees are an important source of winter cover for grouse in Connecticut.
-But during periods of heavy powdery snow, grouse will use snow roosts for cover.
+During periods of heavy powdery snow, grouse will use snow roosts for cover.

-Many animals prey upon grouse.
-Foxes, bobcat, coyotes, bird-eating hawks and falcons, among others, will take grouse.
-Ruffed grouse are also an important game bird.
-Grouse rely on their cryptic color and remain still to avoid detection when predators are about.
+Many animals prey on grouse.
+Foxes, bobcats, coyotes, bird-eating hawks, and falcons, among others, will take grouse.
+Grouse rely on their cryptic coloration and remain still to avoid detection when predators are about.
 If sufficiently frightened, they will thunder into the air to escape, although they are capable of near silent flight.
 When with young, hens will attempt to lead potential predators away by feigning a broken wing.